Privacy and Security Policy

 Access and correction of your personal information

-You may lodge a request to correct personal information that we hold about you if you believe it is inaccurate, incomplete, out-of-date, irrelevant or misleading by contacting our Privacy Officer via the contact details shown below.
+The Privacy Act, APPs and the GDPR give you the right to access information held about you by us.
+You may lodge a request to access and correct personal information that we hold about you if you believe it is inaccurate, incomplete, out-of-date, irrelevant or misleading by contacting our Privacy Officer via the contact details shown below.

 You may ask us to inform you of the source of any personal information about you that we have collected from a third party.
 We will provide this at no cost, except in limited circumstances where the APPs or other laws permit us to withhold this information.